 Alice Hunt – Early Childhood Teacher

-Kia ora, I’m Alice and I am excited to be joining the infants in your Curious Cubs team!
-I have recently completed my Bachelor of Teaching and can’t wait to be able to use all my new knowledge with your tamariki.
-Alongside my love for teaching, I also enjoy doing art, exercising, dancing, cooking and spending time with friends and family.
-I was born in Hamilton but have lived in Mount Maunganui over the recent years, so the beach is where I spend most of my free time.
-I am thrilled to be able to be a part of your children’s growth and development and am eager to share all their special moments here with you.
-I believe that strong relationships are a foundation for supporting children’s development and holistic well-being.
-I encourage these beliefs through creating an inclusive environment that promotes contribution and belonging for different cultures, genders and backgrounds.
-Throughout my teaching practices I believe that my values are always very present, and these values such as respect, trust and kindness are extremely important when developing strong relationships.
-I look forward to being part of the Curious Cubs team and getting to know you and your whanau!
+Kia ora, I’m Alice and have have been working at Curious Cubs since the start of 2018.
+I have a Bachelor of Teaching degree and use this knowledge to have a positive affect on your tamariki.
+Alongside my love for teaching, I also enjoy doing art, exercising, dancing and spending time with friends and family.
+I am thrilled to be a part of your child’s growth and development and am eager to share all of their special moments here with you.
+I believe that trusting relationships are the foundation for supporting children’s development and well-being.
+I encourage these beliefs by creating an inclusive environment that promotes contribution and belonging for different cultures and backgrounds.
+Throughout my teaching practices I believe that my values are very present.
+Values such as respect, trust and kindness are extremely important when developing strong relationships.
+I look forward to spending lots of time with you as you continue your learning journey here with us at Curious Cubs.

 Jooeun Hong – Early Childhood Teacher